openteach/openteach/README.md

 # Open Teach
-Platform for online courses. we emphasize:
+Platform for online courses.

+OpenTeach is an online open source platform for educators.
+With OpenTeach, educators will be able to hold their own private lessons, courses and lectures online.
+Everyone can in this way be a teacher and share their knowledge of one or more subjects they have a great interest and knowledge about.
+OpenTeach is the bridge that creates the way from teacher to student.

+we emphasize:

 * __Data Control:__ All data is in the hand of the instructor.
 We do not take any data as prisoner, and changing platform should be